uberspark/uberspark/src/experimental-toolchain/bridges/ccbridge/README.rst

-home for compilation bridges to interface with compiler tools to compile uobject sources (e.g., gcc, clang, compcert)
+namespace for compilation bridges to interface with compiler tools to compile uobject sources (e.g., gcc, clang, compcert)